tarantool/doc/doc/1.10/book/replication/repl_bootstrap.rst

       # at the replica
       tarantool> box.cfg{read_only=false}

-These 4 steps ensure that the replica doesn’t accept new writes until it’s done fetching writes from the master.
+These four steps ensure that the replica doesn’t accept new writes until it’s done fetching writes from the master.

 .. _replication-master_master_bootstrap: